 Who Makes a Good Virtual Assistant?

-Can anyone become a virtual assistant and enjoy it?
-I asked Jessica, my virtual assistant (and now editor at PT Money) what she would tell a friend that might be considering a virtual assistant job.
-She said, “[y]ou need to be a self-starter and able to handle deadlines well.”
-Employers will
+I asked Jessica, my own virtual assistant, what she would tell a friend who might be considering a virtual assistant job.

 One of the biggest challenges I face as someone who hires virtual assistants is coming up with tasks for my virtual assistant to do.

 Ways to Find Virtual Assistant Jobs

-1. Ask Your Network – You never know who is in your network that is in need of an assistant.
+You never know who is in your network who is in need of an assistant.
 Remember, virtual assistants can do a variety of tasks, so there’s no way of knowing who needs what done, business or personal.

 I hired Jessica because a friend was using her virtual assistant services and she asked if I needed any help as well.
-It turned out that I did at the time, and the rest is history.
+It turned out I did at the time, and the rest is history.

 A simple Tweet or Facebook posting will let your network know you are serious about helping them with their virtual tasks.